YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * EXTRACT places its output in the file defined by the file-name.
 EXTRACT may output to a UNIX file on any device that supports such files, including magnetic tapes.

 * In UTF-8 mode, MUPIP EXTRACT writes a sequential output file in the UTF-8 character encoding.
-Ensure that the MUPIP EXTRACT commands and corresponding MUPIP LOAD commands execute with the same setting for the environment variable ydb_chset.
+Ensure that the MUPIP EXTRACT commands and corresponding MUPIP LOAD commands execute with the same setting for the environment variable gtm_chset.

 * The GO format is not supported for UTF-8 mode.
 Use BINARY or ZWR formats in UTF-8 mode.